Excel VBA Declare Global Variable and Assign Value: 2 Ways

 Module level variable and getting output

 Using veteran Dim, you can declare a variable under the Option Explicit statement representing the module-level variable.
-Module level variable allows executing all the sub-procedure of a single module.
+A module-level variable allows the execution of all the sub-procedures of a single module.

 Global Level Variable